louxi11/activity_recognition/README.md

     make

-This compiles two required packages: [libDAI](http://staff.science.uva.nl/~jmooij1/libDAI/) and [SVM^Struct](http://www.robots.ox.ac.uk/~vedaldi/code/svm-struct-matlab.html), and generates two mex functions from C/C++ code
+This compiles two required packages: [libDAI](http://staff.science.uva.nl/~jmooij1/libDAI/) and [SVM^Struct](http://www.robots.ox.ac.uk/~vedaldi/code/svm-struct-matlab.html), and generates two mex functions from C/C++ code:

 * libDAI generates `inference/libdai/doinference.mexa64`.
 The file is used as the inference engine, which predicts the states of nodes based on a given factor graph.
 * SVM^Struct generates `svm-struct-matlab-1.2/svm_struct_learn.mexa64`.
 The file is used to learn parameters of the graphical model using Structured SVM.